top of page

 • Employee development

 These SOs are then mapped and categorized into initiatives, which constitute the shell for the call center roadmap.
 The roadmap would depict these initiatives/projects across the GCCMI CCM three business capabilities: Human Capital, Service Operation and Business Support.
-Necessary prioritization (short-medium-long) is applied by the call center management team to those projects resulting in a grid of at least nine initiatives or projects (3 capabilites x 3 terms).
+Necessary prioritization (short-medium-long) is applied by the call center management team to those projects resulting in a grid of at least nine initiatives or projects (3 capabilities x 3 terms).

 The Human Capital